IdentifyDigital/laravel-attachments/README.md

 # identifydigital\laravel-attachments

-A laravel plugin that allows you to quickly add and work with addresses throughout your laravel application.
+A laravel plugin that allows you to quickly add and work with attachments throughout your laravel application.

 ## Installation